-Warren Blackwood stock route
+Warren Blackwood Stock Route

-The trail meanders through some of the most picturesque countryside in the south west, through Karri and Jarrah forests and farm land toward the south and west coasts, the trail provides an opportunity for trail enthusiasts to experience living history by following in the footsteps of the pioneer farming families that opened up the coastal south west.
+The trail meanders through some of the most picturesque countryside the Warren Blackwood and Southern Forests region has to offer.
+Through Karri and Jarrah forests and farmland toward the south and west coasts, the trail provides an opportunity for trail enthusiasts to experience living history by following in the footsteps of the pioneer farming families that opened up the coastal South West.

 The trail connects a number of towns and camping destinations of the South West including Nannup, Bridgetown, Manjimup, Quinninup, Shannon Camp Site and Broke Inlet and can be completed in smaller or larger sections.

 The bridle trail includes 8 equine friendly campsites dotted along the route, at intervals of between 30km and 45 km, and sections of self-reliant trail to explore toward the coast.
 The campsites provide access to sleeping shelters, toilets, water tanks or water access and horse yards for trail users.
 There are also 3 self-reliant sites along the trail, Kookaburra stop-over, Steve’s Road stopover and Broke Inlet that provide a place to stop where trail users provide for their own needs.

 There are 8 campsites and 2 stopover points along the trail: